FarPay/ApiDoc/Orders.md

 ````

 ## Scenario 3: Optional Agreement and Payment
-This scenario plays out when there is an amout that must be paid.
+This scenario plays out when there is an amount that must be paid.
 The user is presented with the option, in addition to the payment, also to create an agreement.
 ````javascript
 {
   "ExternalID": "DOMAIN_REFERENCE-002",